TheSystemGuy1337/MAStools/README.md

 Some antiviruses report MAStools as malware.
 THIS IS A FALSE POSITIVE.
 MAStools is completely safe, and always will be.
 If you are still conserned that MAStools is a virus, please look at the source code above.

+## WARNING TO PEOPLE WHO USE GOOGLE CHROME AND HAVE ENHANCED SAFE BROWSING ENABLED
+You WILL recive a warning saying the file isn't commonly downloaded and will ask you to send it to Google.
+DO NOT DO THIS.
+Instead, discard the download, turn off safe browsing temporarily then download MAStools again.
+When MAStools finishes downloading, turn safe browsing back on.

 ## FAQ
 Q: Will the Renpy8 update break MAStools?